Neurodiversity and Autism Research in Education Committee (NAREC)

 Committee Officers:

 Dr. Kristie Asaro-Saddler is an Associate Professor in the Division of Special Education and the Division of Educational Psychology and Methodology at the University at Albany.
-Her research focuses on writing instruction and support for autistic students, with a focus on the self-regulatory components of writing, and supporting autistic students and their families from under-represented areas.
+Her research focuses on writing instruction and support for autistic students, with a focus on the self-regulatory components of writing, and supporting autistic people and their families from under-represented areas of the world.
 She has numerous publications in autism, special education and writing journals and has presented her works at international, national and regional conferences.
 She teaches courses on autism and effective practices for teachers of students with disabilities.
 Prior to joining the faculty at the University at Albany she was a special education teacher for children with autism and developmental disabilities.

 Email: ksaddler@albany.edu